zackforbing/ruby-submissions/1602/module_4_assignments/gametime/jonB-jonL/check_in2.markdown

 ## Instructor Section

 ### Points for Second Check In (base 50)
+55/50

 ### Instructor's Goals for Next Check In
+- movable player instead of a stationary one
+- have some sort collision detection for the player
+- bullet class.
+- extra credit rotating character

 ### Feedback?